During December 2022, the film is available to everyone for free on YouTube:

 Mobilize: A Film About Cell Phone Radiation, an award-winning, feature-length documentary, explores the long-term health effects from cell phone radiation including cancer and infertility.

-The film examines recent scientific research, follows state and national legislative efforts, and illuminates the influence that technology companies have on public health.
+The film examines scientific research, follows state and national legislative efforts, and illuminates the influence that technology companies have on public health.
 The film was selected as the best documentary film at the California Independent Film Festival in 2014.

 Note: I have no financial interest in the film.

 Distributed by TDC Entertainment, 220 East 23rd St., Suite 405, New York, NY 10010

 Produced by Devra Davis, Ellen Marks, and Joel Moskowitz